Code-Institute-Submissions/Sagie86-Second-milestone-project/README.md

 ### ACKNOWLEDMENT:

 My appriciation goes to God Almighty. <br>
+I acknolwedge the use of codes from "Google maps Platform" for my project.<br>
 Also to my mentor who encourages me to go further in this course. <br>
 I also thank my wife who is suppotive and help me in every way possible to achive this.<br>
 Appreciation also to Dasylva Deji who has been helpful in this career of mine.

+### LICENSE:
+This project is licenced under the MIT-License Copyright (c) 2020 SNI-Travels.